wbwang17/wbwang17.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: &nbsp;🎉🎉 Wenbin Wang is awarded the [Nomination Award in the Doctoral Dissertation Incentive Program by the China Society of Image and Graphics (CSIG)](https://www.csig.org.cn/23/202411/52239.html).
 - *2024.06*: &nbsp;🎉🎉 One paper on fine-grained SGG co-authored with Prof. [Y. Li](http://jszy.whu.edu.cn/liyansheng/zh_CN/index.htm), Wuhan University, is accepted by ECCV 2024.
 Congrats!
 - *2023.05*: &nbsp;🎉🎉 One paper on hierarchical SGG (SGoI) is accepted by International Journal of Computer Vision (IJCV) 2023.
 - *2022.07*: &nbsp;🎉🎉 One paper is accepted by SCIENTIA SINICA Informationis.